 Managing Render Jobs

 After you’ve submitted one or more jobs to be rendered, you may take advantage of the queue manager to view the status of your jobs.
-Simply click on the Pixel Plow icon and choose “Your queued jobs” from the menu.
+Simply click on the Pixel Plow icon and choose the Job Status.
 A list of all your jobs that are currently in progress will be displayed.
 Information like the upload percentage, job name, render app, time of submission, number of frames, job cost estimate, and completion stats will be displayed on a per-job basis.
 This list refreshes itself every few seconds, so you may leave the window open if you like.
 Please note that it is not necessary to leave this window open in order for your jobs to complete.
 It is only an informational display.

 The Cost Expected and Estimated Completion columns provide you with an estimate for both total job cost and the estimated time to render completion respectively.
 These estimates will not be displayed and those fields remain blank, until at least one portion of your job successfully completes.
 We call that portion a job “slice”.
 A slice is one frame for a job containing 2 or more frames, or a tile for a tile-able still image job.
 These fields are continually updated as your render job runs, to give you more accurate knowledge to aid in Power level selection.
 The Cost Expected estimate is rounded up to the nearest whole US dollar amount prior to display to you.
 The Estimated Completion field displays generalized timeframes in days, hours, minutes, and seconds.
 While the Cost Expected is not impacted by Farm Load, the Estimated Completion is directly affected.
 Estimated Completion is relevant for your job at its current Power setting given the current Farm Load.
 If the Farm Load changes and begins to show red in the graph, the Estimated Completion values will be updated accordingly.
 Estimated Completion values are only currently relevant for jobs in the rendering phase.
 No calculation of upload or download times is done, and no information is relevant during a GI pass to enable the display of useful information here.